SamK/check_iftraffic_nrpe.py/README.md

 Compatibility
 -------------

+This script has been tested under Python 2.x only.
+I don't know if it works unders Python 3.

-This script has been tested unders Nagios 3.x only.
+This script has been tested under Nagios 3.x only.
-No idea how it behaves with older versions.
+I have no idea how it behaves with older versions.

 Usage examples
 --------------